Built by locals, for locals.

 About us

 The Centre is active in improving the wellbeing of our community, providing 100% commitment to the community.
 On a day-to-day basis, the Centre provides an info site and support referral centre, budget and advisory services, food referrals and support, free clothing Wednesday, yoga, table tennis and fitness classes, and a facility for hire.
-There are also a range of community support groups and classes running at any given time inclusive of community cooking classes for young people.
+There are also a range of community support groups and classes running at any given time.

 Our Community